-WASHINGTON – The government's new consumer lending watchdog is proposing new rules aimed at protecting homeowners from unexpected costs and shoddy service by companies that collect their monthly mortgage payments.
+WASHINGTON – The government's consumer lending watchdog proposed new rules Friday aimed at protecting homeowners from unexpected costs and shoddy service by companies that collect their monthly mortgage payments.

-The Consumer Financial Protection Bureau said Friday that mortgage servicing companies should be required to provide clear monthly billing statements, warn borrowers before interest rate hikes and help them avoid foreclosure.
-It wants the companies to credit people's payments promptly, correct errors and keep better records.
+Mortgage servicing companies would be required to provide clear monthly billing statements, warn borrowers before interest rate hikes and actively help them avoid foreclosure under the proposal by the Consumer Financial Protection Bureau.
+The rules also require companies to credit people's payments promptly, swiftly correct errors and keep better internal records.

 The proposal is open for public comment until Oct.
-9. The agency will finalize it in January 2013.
+9. The agency will finalize the rules in January 2013.